 Development Producer for BBC Broadcast Online, Juliet claims to be an Arsenal fan but after confessing deep admiration for the BOING Web Site it's just a matter of time before she sees the light.
 Actually, it was Juliet who told us about Will Wyatt - I hope she didn't get the wrong end of the stick and he turns out to be a fan of West HAM...

 Nicknamed "Baggie Boyden" because of his devotion to the club, Malcolm used to be the regular reporter for WM on match days until the station manager at the time - Tony Inchley - asked him to do a summer Sunday lunchtime show "just until the football's back on again".
 Malcolm never looked back, and although his career has taken him away from football, he still remembers with a smile the days when the crowd chanted "Boyden, Boyden give us a wave" from the terraces.
-Find out more about Malcolm at The Boyden Web - the first ever unofficial Malcolm Boyden Website by Rob Hanson.
+You could once have found out more about Malcolm at The Boyden Web - the first ever unofficial Malcolm Boyden Website by Rob Hanson, but the site seems to have died.

 BBC Radio 5 Live radio presenter and now "star" of BBC TV's Watchdog programme, Adrian used to be on the sports team of local station Radio WM.
 Adrian recently gave the Suits@Shepherds Bush campaign a plug, waving his Albion scarf and saying how the Barmy Army would become the Barmy Armani for a day.
 Now is it me, or is Adrian Goldberg the long lost twin brother of Ben Elton...?